skagra/diy-cpu/docs/Notes.md

 Only effecting `NZC`

 `SBC` uses 1 complement!
-So to get a proper substraction
+So to get a proper subtraction

 ```
 SEC